xraypy/xraylarch/doc/fitting_minimize.rst

     ============= ==================================================================

-Further information on these methods, including full lists of extra parameters that can be passed to them, can be found at :lmfitdoc:`fitting`.
+Further information on these methods, including full lists of extra parameters that can be passed to them, can be found in the lmfit documentation.

 It should be noted that the Levenberg-Marquardt algorithm is almost always the fastest of the methods listed (often by 10x), and is generally fairly